 Characterization of primer IDs

-For each dataset, the number of unique primer ID tags contained in the data was counted.
-A wide range of primer ID tags was observed between the various datasets ranging from 110 for gag472 in patient F to 4193 for the env amplicon in patient B (Table 3.5)
+For each dataset, the number of unique Primer ID tags contained in the data was counted.
+A wide range of unique Primer ID tags was observed between the various datasets ranging from 110 for the gag472 amplicon in patient E to 4193 for the env amplicon in patient B (Table 3.5)

-For each dataset the number of sequence reads tagged with each unique primer ID in that dataset were grouped together and counted.
-We observed that the number of representative sequences for each primer ID tag ranged from to 4144 (igure 3.4-3.7).
-The minimum number of sequences required to generate a consensus sequence representing a primer ID tag is three and, thus, for each dataset we separated primer ID tags with two or less sequences from those with three or more representative sequences.
+For each dataset the number of sequence reads tagged with each unique Primer ID in that dataset were grouped together and counted.
+We observed that the number of representative sequences for each Primer ID tag ranged from one to 4144 (Figure 3.4-3.7).
+The minimum number of sequences required to generate a consensus sequence representing a Primer ID tag is three and, thus, for each dataset we separated Primer ID tags with two or less sequences from those with three or more representative sequences.
 We observed that the percentage of Primer ID tags with less than three representative sequences was, on average, three times higher than those with three or more representative sequences (Table 3.6).

-While only three sequences are required to generate a consensus sequence, we find that for each dataset the average number of sequence reads for each primer ID is significantly greater than three (Table 3.7).
-Patient G contained an average of 6 sequences per primer ID for each amplicon with the remainder of patients averaging between 18 and 88 representative sequences for each primer ID.
+While only three sequences are required to generate a consensus sequence, we find that for each dataset the average number of sequence reads for each Primer ID is significantly greater than three (Table 3.7).
+Patient G contained an average of six sequences per Primer ID for each amplicon with the remainder of patients averaging between 18 and 88 representative sequences for each primer ID.

 Generation of consensus sequences

-Consensus sequences were only generated for those primer ID tags with three or more representative sequences (Figure 3.8).
-Generation of consensus sequences showed that few Primer IDs could be represented by a large number of sequences (Figure 3.8).
+Consensus sequences were only generated for those Primer ID tags with three or more representative sequences (Figure 3.8).
+Generation of consensus sequences showed that while there may be a large number of sequences representing a particular amplicon for a patient (Figure 3.8A and B), this could comprise data representing a small number of primer IDs meaning that the resulting number of consensus sequences was, in fact, quite low (Figure 3.8C and D).
 For example, Patient A’s env amplicon in Run1 had the highest total number of sequence reads (19700, Figure 3.8A) but the number of Primer IDs that they represent was only 241 (Figure 3.8C).
-On the other hand, Patient B’s env amplicon had a lower number of reads (Figure 3.8A) but had more than six times the number of primer ID tags than patient A had for the same amplicon (Figure 3.8C).
+On the other hand, Patient B’s env amplicon had a lower number of reads (Figure 3.8A) but had more than six times the number of Primer ID tags than patient A had for the same amplicon (Figure 3.8C).